 Ironically, they judged themselves and damned themselves as all do who reject Christ.
 For all who reject Christ, according to Hebrews 6:6, put him to open shame, crucifying afresh the Son of God.
 What about you, what do you do with Christ?

-As we think back over the text, Lord, that we just read, Jesus never speaks, never even speaks of Him, how He looked, how He stood.
+As we think back over the text, Lord, that we just read, Jesus never speaks.
+Never even speaks of Him.
+How He looked, how He stood.
 No comment on Him as He resolutely, majestically, silently took it all for us.
-But, Lord, may we learn the lessons of all lessons, and that is when you render a judgment on Jesus, it doesn’t effect Him, but it effects us, every person.
-O God, enable sinners to make the right commitment to confess Him as Lord and Savior, for this we pray for His glory.
+But, Lord, may we learn the lesson of all lessons, and that is when you render a judgment on Jesus, it doesn’t affect Him, but it affects us, every person.
+Oh, God, enable sinners to make the right commitment, to confess Him as Lord and Savior, for this we pray for His glory.
 Amen.